Can a Will be rectified after death?

 Will disputes

-Even if a mistake has not been made, you may be able to make an Inheritance Act claim if you were not provided for in the Will.
-You can claim if you were closely related to the deceased or they were supporting you before their death.
+Even if there are no mistakes, you can still make a claim.
+This is an Inheritance Act claim and can be made if the Will did not provide for you.
+You can claim if you were closely related to the deceased.
+You can also claim if they were supporting you before their death.

 If you would like to speak to one of our experts call us FREE on 0800 781 6658 or email us at enquiries@estplan.co.uk